drahunpavel/mvp-deploy/README.md

-# CI/CD Pipeline for k8s app
+# CI/CD for k8s app

 Process for building, publishing and deploying an application to k8s with monitoring and notifications.